-The City of Chandler is committed to ensuring equal access to housing through community outreach, education, and, enforcement.
-It is illegal to discriminate on the basis of race, color, sex, national origin, religion, disability, pregnancy, sexual orientation, gender identity or expression in the sale, lease, rental, insuring or financing of housing.
-It also is illegal to discriminate against families with children younger than 18 years of age.
+The City of Chandler is committed to ensuring equal access to housing through community outreach, education and enforcement.
+It is illegal to discriminate on the basis of race, color, sex, national origin, religion, disability or familial status in the sale, lease, rental, insuring or financing of housing.

 Analysis of Impediments